Food and drink

 Seasonal fruit ranges from spring cherries and strawberries to summer melons, peaches and apricots.
 The grapes arrive in late summer and autumn, as do most pears, apples, plums and figs, while winter is the time for citrus fruits, pomegranates, and immensely sweet dióspiros (persimmon or date-plums).
 Available year-round are bananas from Madeira, and sweet and aromatic pineapples from the Azores.

-Portugal’s wine regions – notably Alentejo, Bairrada, Dão, Estremadura, Ribatejo and the Douro – have acquired a strong reputation in recent years.
+Portugal’s wine regions – notably Alentejo, Bairrada, Dão, the Douro and the historic regions of Estremadura and Ribatejo – have acquired a strong reputation in recent years.
 Most wines are made in small cooperatives with local grape varieties, many peculiar to Portugal (including some wonderfully named varieties of grape such as Dog strangler and Bastardo).

 Portuguese wine lists (ask for the lista de vinhos) don’t just distinguish between tinto (red), branco (white) and rosé, but between verde (“green”, meaning young, acidic and slightly sparkling) and maduro (“mature”, meaning the wines you’re probably accustomed to).
 You’ll find a decent selection from around the country in even the most basic of restaurants, and often in half-bottles, too.